 Preparing for the Private School Admissions Process

 It’s back-to-school season!
 Kids and parents alike are excited to meet new teachers, master new routines, and settle in to an exciting new year of learning and growth.
-Even while you’re adapting to this latest school year, it’s important to have an eye on the future and begin preparing for the private school admissions cycle.
+Even while you’re adapting to this latest school year, it’s important to have an eye on the future and begin preparing for the private school admissions process.

 The most important step you can take to destress the admissions process is to stay organized.
 Checking and rechecking deadlines, rushing to visit the last available open house, and chasing down necessary documents hours before the application is due – all of those harried and annoying steps can be avoided with a good organizational system.

 Check out this free resource to get started on organizing your applications – note the schools on your list, your application login info, open house dates, testing requirements, and more.
 Use File -> Make a Copy to duplicate and fill in your own!

 Every private school uses a different application, which is hosted on either their own website or on the application hub Ravenna.
 Now that applications have launched for next school year, take these first steps: